Cambodia Visa and Passport Requirements

 All visas are valid for 30 days and must be used within three months of the date of issue.

-Visas for Cambodia typically take five working days if you apply in person or 12 working days for postal applications.
-E-Visas are issued within three working days, with the visa delivered electronically to the applicant's mailbox.
+Visas for Cambodia typically take five working days if you apply in person or six working days for postal applications. e-Visas are issued within three working days, with the visa delivered electronically to the applicant's mailbox.

 Extensions of up to one extra month for tourist visas, or one, three, six or 12 months for business visas (which can be multiple-entry) may be granted by the Immigration Department in Phnom Penh.